You are viewing a story from harrypotterfanfiction.com

 Ron chuckled again, “Oh, that's what my brother does when he doesn't know what to say.
 He's had a big day.
 He'll get better soon.”
-Before they left, he stopped, leaned towards me, lowered his voice and asked, “You will won't you?
-I know nothing's right, right now, but we got each other to lean on you know.”
+Before they left, he stopped, leaned towards me, lowered his voice and asked, more soberly, “You will won't you?
+I know nothing's right, but we got each other to lean on you know.”

 I gulped and nodded vacantly; and consciously closed my mouth in the process.

-Ron patted my shoulder before he turned to the rest of the room, “Listen to what Hermione's going to say, it's an interesting story,” he said before he left.
+Ron patted my shoulder before he turned to the rest of them, “Listen to what Hermione's going to say, it's an interesting story, and we don’t even know the half of it yet,” he said before he left.

-I shook my head, “So much for getting out of here too soon.”
+I shook my head, “So much for taking a walk.”

-“George, you look like you just want to escape,” Hermione said once I reluctantly sat down.
+“George, you look like you just want to escape,” Hermione said, once I reluctantly moved towards a bench.

-She patted a spot on the sofa, “Well, trust me, once I tell you who that little boy is, you won't mind waiting a bit.”
+She looked at him and smiled patiently, “Well, trust me, once I tell you who that little boy is, you won't mind waiting a bit.”

-“Well, who was that then dear?”
-Asked mum, cutting me off.
+“Well, who was it dear?”
+Mum asked eagerly, cutting me off.

-Mum, Angelina and I sat in stunned silence.
-Then Hermione started telling us what she knew.
+Dad, Mum, Angelina and I sat in stunned silence.
+Then, Hermione started telling us what she knew.

 7PM George's Store